facebookresearch/fbcddisgraph/README.md

-The accompanying codes reproduce all figures and statistics presented in "Cumulative differences between subpopulations" by Mark Tygert.
+The accompanying codes reproduce all figures and statistics presented in "A graphical method of cumulative differences between two subpopulations" by Mark Tygert.
 This repository also provides the LaTeX and BibTeX sources required for replicating the paper.

 The main files in the repository are the following: